na-na-hi/renget/archive/tmd2many_characters_espurr.md

 %#dcc6c2%Item Name%% | %#dcc6c2%Description%%
 ------ | :----:
 *Worn Item: Empty* | Empty
-*Equipped Item: Empty* | Empty
+*Equipped Item: Oran Berry | Heals the user for 10HP.
 1. Chargestone Dust | Grains of a shattered Chargestone which sparkle faintly even in shadow.
-2. Sitrus Leaf | Heals the user for 5 HP.
-Can stack to 3.
+2. Oran Berry | Heals the user for 10HP.
-3. Empty | None
+3. Blast Seed | Explodes on contact for 10 true damage.
-4. Empty | None
+4. Blast Seed | Explodes on contact for 10 true damage.

 ***